Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Methods

-Canonical implementations of BERT compute the cross-entropy loss for the masked language model on a per-sequence basis.
-Simply feeding packs of sequences to the same implementation of cross-entropy would consequently result in per-pack weighting of the loss.
+Canonical implementations of BERT compute the cross-entropy loss for the masked language model on a per-token basis.
+However other NLP tasks, such as SQuAD, compute the loss and accuracy on a per-sequence basis.
+This section discusses how to handle such tasks when training with packed sequences.
+Simply feeding packs of sequences to the same implementation of cross-entropy would result in a per-pack weighted loss.
 In other words, the overall loss on the micro-batch would sum-up the losses on the individual packs, rather than individual sequences.
-As a result the packed BERT model would converge to a different optimum.
-For instance, a pack of a single sequence would contribute to the loss to the same extent as a pack of three sequences.
-In other words, the long sequence (single per pack) is given the same weight as the three shorter sequences in the pack of three.
-Empirically, a degradation of masked-language modelling accuracy on shorter sequences is indeed observed when not modifying the loss to account for packing.
+As a result, the model would converge to a different optimum than when running with the un-packed implementation.
+For instance, a pack of a single sequence would contribute to the loss with the same weight as a pack of three sequences.

-To recover the per-sequence averaging behavior of the canonical un-packed BERT implementation, it is not sufficient to simply weight the loss (accuracy) on each pack by the number of sequences it contains, because the sequences in the pack have different lengths and therefore should not use the same weight.

-To implement per-sequence loss, we effectively ``unpack'' the incoming logits and labels by working with the per-token loss.
-We compute the loss on all tokens belonging to the first sequence, then all tokens belonging to the second sequence, and so on.
-However, rather than looping through the sequences index in this way, we compute on all indexes in parallel.
+To recover the per-sequence averaging behavior of the canonical un-packed BERT implementation, we effectively ``unpack'' the incoming logits and labels.
+Once the sequences have been unpacked, we can compute the loss on each sequence separately as usual and then add up the losses.
+However, rather than looping through the sequences index, we compute on all indexes in parallel (see Figure~\ref{fig:attention_lossunpack}).
 This minimizes the latency overhead of un-packing the loss calculation.
+As an example, we show how per-sequence loss can be implemented for the pre-training task.
 We use the ``masked lm weight''~\cite{DevlinGitHub} input tensor to represent which sequence a given masked token belongs to (0, 1, 2 and so on).
-This is consistent with the canonical BERT implementation where this input takes a value of either 1 (belonging to the sequence) or 0 (belonging to padding) as detailed in Listing~\ref{lst:loss}.
-The same methodology can be applied to the next-sentence prediction loss and accuracy.
+This is consistent with the canonical BERT implementation where this input takes a value of either 1 (belonging to the sequence) or 0 (belonging to padding).
+The full methodology is detailed in Listing~\ref{lst:loss} and can be applied to other classification or pre-training tasks.